 Bonfires and the law

-There aren't any specific laws against having a bonfire, but there are several laws that deal with the nuisance bonfires can cause.
+There are no laws against having a bonfire but there are laws for the nuisance they can cause.
+For further information visit: www.gov.uk/garden-bonfires-rules

 Burning domestic waste